yanchenglee98/tp/docs/DeveloperGuide.md

 ### **1.1 Purpose**

 This document describes the architecture and system design of Hall-y, a hall residents' contact management application.
-The goal of this document is to cover the high-level system architecture and design of this app.
+The goal of this document is to cover the high-level system architecture and design of this application.
 The document starts off by describing the high level overview before going into the details of the various components in their respective subsections.

 ### **1.2 Audience**

-This documented is targeted at developers and designers who wish to do further development on the app.
+This document is targeted at developers and designers who wish to do further development on the app.
 Software testers can utilize this document to aid them in uncovering bugs during testing.

 ### **1.3 Development environment**

-Developers and designer who wish to do further development on the app can refer to the guide [_Setting up and getting started_](SettingUp.md) to set up their development environment
+Developers and designers who wish to do further development on the app can refer to the guide [_Setting up and getting started_](SettingUp.md). to set up their development environment.

 --------------------------------------------------------------------------------------------------------------------